Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 - Regression Analysis

-- Inferring an equation that predicts an independent variable from dependent variables, e.g. predicting how fast a galaxy is moving away from Earth based on its distance from Earth.
+- Regression Analysis is a method for finding an equation and a set of (independent) variables that best predict a dependent variable, e.g. an equation predicting how fast a galaxy is moving away from Earth based on its distance from Earth.

 - View Regression Analysis.